byrd-laif/soilMakers/lifeStylesForChange/kefirMilkAlchemy.md

 # *An Ancient Living Legacy - The Miracle Of Kefir Milk Culture*

 ## *A Powerful Functional Food Medicine.*

+***Kefir exhibits many health benefits due to its gastrointestinal tract effects and gut micro-biota modulation.***

+**Naturally antibacterial, antifungal, anti-oxidative, anti-allergic, anti-inflammatory, anti-diabetic, anti-mutagenic,... are some of the beneficial properties of the ancient kefir grains.**

-### *Kefir Milk is a unique bacterial fermentation from a true "Mother Culture" and is the most Naturally Pro-biotic Rich, Functional Medicinal Food On The Planet.*
+### *Kefir Milk is a unique bacterial fermentation from a naturally occurring "Mother Culture" producing one of the most Pro-biotic Rich Functional Food Medicine On The Planet.*

 **Its name comes from the Turkish word “keif,” which means “good feeling.”
 Kefir is also known as "Tibetan Milk Mushroom" or "Tara" in Tibetan milk culture.
 Tara- originating from Sanskrit, meaning "star" and symbolizes *"the light of the soul."***

-#### *Kefir milk benefits are broad and can impact the state of daily life and health dramatically, healing issues like leaky gut and strengthening the immune system.*

-**Naturally antibacterial, antifungal, anti-allergic, anti-inflammatory, anti-mutagenic effects are some of the beneficial properties of the ancient kefir grains.**

 #### A Culinary Culture Of Delight ~ The Champagne Of Milk
 Producing a beverage thicker than milk that can be made from ever so mildly tart to super-sour and if properly prepared is effervescent.

 The symbiotic community of organisms that ferment milk into kefir includes yeasts, which produce alcohol at levels ranging from tenths of a percentage to as high as 3 percent (depending upon length of fermentation and other factors).
 Because of its alcohol content and effervescence, kefir has been called “the champagne of milks.”
 Kefir pairs wonderfully with raw or cooked vegetables, fruits and meats, makes beautiful salad dressings, dips, cold soups and can be further cultured into artisan cheese and bread starters.

 For centuries, it’s been used in European and Asian folk medicine due to the wide variety of conditions it’s been known to cure.

-It was the year 1347 when the Black Plague struck Europe and within 4 years killed 25 million people, one third of the population, regions rich in kefir culture where among the most untouched.
+Kefir milk benefits are broad and can impact the state of daily life and health dramatically, healing issues like leaky gut and strengthening the immune system.

 ### *Milk Alchemy*
 ***Culturing Kefir requires cycles, to return to, to inspect, to refresh and renew.***